Friday, May 22, 2026

 The promise of Pentecost is the potential spiritual energy that every person of faith carries is ignited by the Spirit into a deeper, more powerful, more effective Christian living.

 One of my favorite stories of potential spiritual energy turned to the actual work of God is of John Wesley, a priest of the Church of England in the 18th century.
 (You’ll pardon me if on a day we celebrate this partnership between Lutherans and Episcopalians, if I talk about the founder of the Methodist movement?)
 Anyway, Wesley was a faithful but cautious minister.
 He studied.
 He prayed.
 He wrote.
 He was thoughtful and earnest.
 He went to Georgia to minister to English colonists in that rough and wild colony.
 And you what else he was?
-He boring!
+Boring!
 Not to mention stiff and judgmental.
-The folks in Georgia were so impressed with his earnest, serious preaching that they took an offering and bought him a one-way ticket back to England!
+The folks in Georgia were so impressed with his earnest, serious preaching that they took an offering... and bought him a one-way ticket back to England!

 On the ship, a dejected Wesley, sad and perplexed that his sober, thoughtful, and very earnest ministry had been such a flop, he remembered meeting another group on the way to Georgia when he was coming to America.
 They were Moravians, and he remembered their energy and fervor.
 So, on returning to London, he sought them out.
 And he found them in prayer and song in a little storefront in London, on Aldersgate Street, when something happened.
 As Wesley recalled, He felt his heart "…strangely warmed...," set afire in a new way with the very Spirit of God.
 His faith and imagination for the Gospel were ignited for a new beginning of ministry, a ministry of teaching and preaching to ordinary people in the places where they lived and worked, proclaiming a Gospel of renewal and service that extended throughout England and abroad.
 This new energy brought a new reformation and awakening throughout the cities, mill towns, and mines that had sprung up during the industrial revolution and was changing England.

 I don’t know if you realize this, but we are experiencing that, too.
 Right now.
-Besides showing us that the Holy Spirit can speak both Lutheran and Episcopalian, you and Christians all over the globe, are turning potential spiritual energy into amazing acts of courage, hope, and compassion that makes a real difference in the lives of people and communities.
+Besides showing us that the Holy Spirit can speak both Lutheran and Episcopalian, you along with Christians all over the globe, are turning potential spiritual energy into amazing acts of courage, hope, and compassion that makes a real difference in the lives of people and communities.

 And that brings us to today’s third image of Pentecost in Paul’s letter to the Corinthian Christians.
 Here we learn what makes the whole thing go “vroom!”
 What makes the potential energy of John’s Gospel become the spiritual work of that first Pentecost in Acts is this turbine called the Body of Christ?
 “There are varieties of gifts,” Paul teaches, “but the same Spirit; and there are varieties of services, but the same Lord; and there are varieties of activities, but it is the same God who activates all of them in everyone.”
 We are the ones God uses to turn spiritual energy into holy work, and we are the ones whom God uses to make the lights go on in people’s lives.